ptums/tumulty.me-next/_posts/the-pieces-that-make-up-browser-caching.md

 tagLine: "Stop hating brower cache and learn to love it!"
 tags: post
 ---

+# The pieces that make up browser caching
 ## To start learning to love and understand caching, let's take a look at it's pieces.

 ![A light introduction to web components](https://res.cloudinary.com/tumulty-web-services/image/upload/c_scale,w_750/v1630949949/tumulty.me/legos.jpg)